MJoergen/nexys4ddr/dyoc/Episodes/ep23_-_Interrupt_Controller/README.md

 contents of the 'A' and 'Y' registers.

-The timer interrupt service routine in lib/timer\_isr.s maintains a two-byte seconds counter and a one-byte 0.01 second counter.
+The timer interrupt service routine in lib/timer\_isr.s maintains a two-byte counter that is updated every 0.01 seconds.
+It wraps around every approx. ten minutes.

 ### Library support
 To install a new interrupt service routine, the function sys\_set\_vga\_irq() in lib/sys\_irq.c should be used.

-To read the current value of the timer, just use the time() function from the standard library.
-This will automatically interface to our computer through the function \_systime() in \_lib/systime.s.
+To read the current value of the timer, just use the clock() function from the standard library.
+This is implemented in lib/clock.s.

 ### Test program
 The whole point of introducing interrupts was to be able to precisely control the background colour of the VGA output.
 This is achieved by enabling VGA interrupt in lines 70-71 of src/main.c.

 The VGA interrupt file src/vga\_isr.s first copies the current pixel line number to the background palette colour.
 The counter is then incremented and stored as the next interrupt line.
 This way, an interrupt is generated after each VGA line, which happens every 800 clock cycles (the horizontal pixel count).

+In order to use the clock() function, it is necessary to define the constant CLOCKS\_PER\_SEC, because this constant is platform dependent.
+The option I've chosen is to define the symbol \_\_ATMOS\_\_ in line 11 of src/main.c.